Peter T. Barts, P.G.

 - Carbon offsetting and carbon credits.

-In addition to the above, Pete is routinely requested to provide peer review, litigation support, and expert witness testimony services regarding all aspects of site assessment and remediation.
+In addition to the above, Pete is routinely requested to provide peer review, litigation support, and expert witness testimony services regarding a wide variety of solid and hazardous waste impacts.

-Pete has called Orlando home since 1988.
+Pete spent his formative years in New Jersey and the Florida West Coast, but has called Orlando home since 1988.
 As an avid triathlete and stand up paddleboard racer, he competes throughout Florida and is slowly – but surely – building his collection of hardware.
 He reminds you of the law to allow at least three feet of room when passing cyclists on the road . . . it can be pretty scary out there!

 John P. (Jack) Smith, P.E.